Which anatomical term refers specifically to the region of the bo... | Channels for Pearson+

 Multiple Choice

-Which anatomical term refers specifically to the region of the body known as the 'arm' (the area between the shoulder and the elbow)?
+Which anatomical term refers specifically to the region of the body known as the 'armpit'?

 A